legoraft/legoraft.github.io/_drafts/arch-install-backups.md

 - [Wayland](https://wiki.archlinux.org/title/Wayland) is a library for compositors, which allows you to mix-and-match different compositors, bars and other applications.
 You can fully design your own desktop experience[^4].
 - [Xorg](https://wiki.archlinux.org/title/Xorg) is the older brother of Wayland, it has been around for about 20 years and wayland is aiming to replace it.
 A lot of people[^4] are still using xorg and it is still a valid choice.

-All these options have ups and downs, but if you've never used Linux (and to be fair, why are you installing Arch right away?) a desktop environment is the quickest way to get set up.
-Window managers and compositors are awesome, and I've recently switched to [Hyprland](https://hyprland.org/).
-Window managers do take a lot more time to configure nicely and will take more tweaking.
-I've recently made my [dotfiles](https://codeberg.org/legoraft/dots) a bit more coherent, so you can check out those and the [docs](https://codeberg.org/legoraft/dots/src/branch/main/docs) if you're interested in learning a bit more about that.
+All these options have positive and negative sides to them, so you should take a look at a few and try them out.
+Everyone has their own preferences, and I’m currently using Hyprland, which I’ve set up exactly as I’d like it to be (check out my [dots](https://codeberg.org/legoraft/dots)).
+A desktop environment can be a good choice if you don’t want to fiddle around with your computer, but window managers and compositors are really fun if you’re interested.
+Pick your poison, you’ll probably change it out at some point.

 I hope your Arch install is running great and you've found the GUI of your liking.
 The great thing of something like Linux is the ability to switch around those things whenever, so it's always awesome.
 If you'd want to read a bit more on Linux and Linux distros I'd recommend, check out [this](/posts/switching-to-linux) post.

 [^1]: Btrfs is a filesystem that allows you to take snapshots of your filesystem very easily.
 This makes rolling back previous versions easy and makes the Arch experience a bit more stable.

 [^2]: The kernel contains software that's essential for your system.
-You can choose between a few different once, as they're listed [here](https://wiki.archlinux.org/title/Kernel#Officially_supported_kernels).
+You can choose between a few different ones, they're listed [here](https://wiki.archlinux.org/title/Kernel#Officially_supported_kernels).
+For a desktop pc you’ll probably want to choose either the `zen` kernel or the normal `linux` kernel.

 [^3]: The UUID can be found by running `blkid /dev/<root-partition>`.
 The UUID should be a string of letters and numbers.
-You can copy the output of this command by running `blkid /dev/<root-partition> >> /mnt/boot/loader/entries/arch.conf`, but you need to remove all other text from the UUID.
+You can copy the output of this command by running `blkid /dev/<root-partition> >> /boot/loader/entries/arch.conf`, but you need to remove all other text from the UUID.

 [^4]: Check out [unixporn](https://reddit.com/r/unixporn) (it's SFW, I swear).
 People customize the heck out of their computers and some stuff looks great.
-It does require a lot of configuration and tweaking (you'll be mostly working on your desktop experience in stead of doing work).
+It does require a lot of configuration and tweaking (you'll be mostly working on your desktop experience instead of doing work).